locustio/locust/docs/what-is-locust.rst

 Locust is completely event based, and therefore it's possible to support thousands of concurrent users on a single machine.
 In contrast to many other event-based apps it doesn't use callbacks.
 Instead it uses light-weight processes, through `gevent <http://www.gevent.org/>`_.
-Each locust swarming your site is actually running inside it's own process (or greenlet, to be correct).
+Each locust swarming your site is actually running inside its own process (or greenlet, to be correct).
 This allows you to write very expressive scenarios in Python without complicating your code with callbacks.